What is Deep Cleaning Teeth?

-You may be told by your dentist that you need dental deep cleaning.
+You may be told by your dentist that you need deep teeth cleaning.
 It does have some disadvantages of teeth cleaning, including losing a filling or suffering permanent damage to the gums.
 If the cleaning isn’t complete, you could also develop an abscess in your gums.

-Disadvantages of Deep Teeth Cleaning
+Disadvantages of Deep Cleaning Teeth Include:

 - Constant bad breath not caused by a particular food